hernantz/blog/content/if-considered-harmful.md

 >>> loud_book = map(str.upper, book)
 ```

+functions as if conditions that can be reused like predicates for filter()

 VER GENERATORS WILL FREE YOUR MIND
 para usar generadores y asi evirtar for loops y while loops?